 Apples in America

-During the 1800s, John Chapman, also known as Johnny Appleseed, traveled the frontier planting apple trees.
+During the 1800s, John Chapman, famously known as Johnny Appleseed, traveled the frontier planting apple trees.
 He traveled through Pennsylvania, Ohio, Indiana, Illinois, West Virginia, and Ontario.
 But the apples were not because of pie.

 Apples and Prohibition

-This caused many apple orchards to disappear.
+Prohibition and market factors caused many apple orchards to disappear.
 With those orchards, went many historic cider apple varieties.
 Once Prohibition ended, American cider production did not recover and only today is hard cider coming back as a popular beverage.

 In the modern day, some aficionados are trying to bring back heirloom cider apple varieties by rediscovering old apple trees and cultivating them into orchards.